 - The Cleveland Orchestra also hosts the Blossom Music Festival in July and August, with live music and picnics on the grounds.

-- Celebrating 50 years of outdoor performances, the Tecumseh Drama Company in Chillicothe has performances running from June 16 through September 4th.
+- Celebrating over 50 years of outdoor performances, the Tecumseh Drama Company in Chillicothe has performances that run from June 16 through September 3rd.
 Witness the story of Tecumseh, a Shawnee leader, at the Sugarloaf Mountain Amphitheatre.

-- The Cleveland Zoo hosts the Asian Lantern Festival every Wednesday night through August 17.
+- The Cleveland Zoo hosts the Asian Lantern Festival on select evenings through August 27th.
 Enjoy live acrobatic performances, culturally-inspired cuisine, and dramatic lantern displays.
 An additional admission fee is required.
 This is one of my family’s favorite events!